X4BNet/x4b-status/content/issues/2025-08-27-reduced-quality-of-eu-routes.md

   - LON1
 severity: disrupted
 ---
+*Update* Appears to be a GTT fault.
+Fault ticket has been opened.

 *Update* Investigation continues upstream.
 This issue only appears to affect Premium Anycast customers.
 Standard Anycast routes seem unaffected.